ashsmith/ashsmithio/_posts/magento2/2015-08-15-magento-2-module-from-scratch-p1-setup.md

 );
 {% endhighlight %}

-And that's it!
-Our basic module is now setup.
-If you want to test this without using composer, you can simply symlink your module directory to your Magento 2 install.
-That way development becomes simpler.
+Now, with this done our module has is setup, but it won't work within Magento just yet.
+We will need to enable it, then upgrade the database too.
+Like so:

 {% highlight bash %}
-    ln -s /path/to/module/* /path/to/magento/app/code/Ashsmith/Blog/
+    bin/magento module:status # this will give us the status of each module.
+It'll show ours as disabled. bin/magento module:enable Ashsmith_Blog # this will enable our module bin/magento setup:upgrade # upgrade the system, essentially this will make sure any setup scripts have been run and the current module version saved to the setup_module table. bin/magento module:status # confirm our module has been enabled!
 {% endhighlight %}

+If you want to skip over the Composer installation of the module, you can just create the `app/code` directory if it doesn't yet exist, and then copy in your code to the following structure: `app/code/Ashsmith/Blog/`.

 ## Conclusion

 We've now set up our module, along with composer!
 If you push to a public repo, register it with packagist you will be able to install it really easily!

 Next up, I'll cover how to [create your models & resource models in Magento 2](/magento2/module-from-scratch-module-part-2-models/).
-Exciting!!

-You can checkout the progress on the module over on github, so [check it out](https://github.com/ashsmith/magento2-blog-module-tutorial)
+You can view the complete module over on GitHub.
+[Magento 2 Blog Module](https://github.com/ashsmith/magento2-blog-module-tutorial)